-This year, for the first time in VMware history, a select group of women was invited to attend an all-virtual VMware CodeHouse event from the comfort and convenience of their own home.
+This year, for the first time in VMware history, a select group of women were invited to attend an all-virtual VMware CodeHouse event from the comfort and convenience of their own home.
 This unique event brought together a community of women technologists from universities across the United States while offering opportunities to learn new skills and network with industry leaders.
-Without a doubt, open source was a key component of this year’s event, as participants competed in teams to build and run applications on Kubernetes in a fast-pace, 48-hour challenge that targeted topics such as STEM education, diversity and inclusion, and COVID-19.
+Without a doubt, open source was a key component of this year’s event, as participants competed in teams to build and run applications on Kubernetes in a fast-paced, 48-hour challenge that targeted topics such as STEM education, diversity, and inclusion, and COVID-19.

 Students quickly adapted to the virtual environment by utilizing collaboration tools like Zoom, Slack, and Github.
 Eighteen Black and Latina women pursuing bachelor’s degrees in Computer Science gathered virtually for VMware CodeHouse Atlanta, while twenty women pursuing advanced degrees participated in VMware CodeHouse, Palo Alto.
 Students overcame challenges posed in a virtual environment throughout both events, including unintentional moments on “mute” and unplugged laptop chargers (which later became laughable memories).
 Nonetheless, VMware CodeHouse provided students with a platform to connect and use their technical skills for good by giving back to the community.